No description

 Benchmark data (overlay tier averages)

-The overlay's "tier average" numbers come from an offline harvest of Riot's Match-V5 API, stored per (champion, role, tier) in src/shared/benchmarks/benchmarks.json.
+The overlay's "tier average" numbers come from an offline harvest of Riot's Match-V5 API, stored per (champion, role, tier).
 Riot has no "matches for champion X" endpoint, so the harvester pulls whole ranked games at a tier and records every participant — filling many champions' data at once.

 Automatic: locking a champion starts a background harvest for it (at the compare tier, currently GOLD) unless its data is already fresh.
+The app runs the harvester with --out <userData>/benchmarks.json, so it writes there, not into the repo.
 A harvest takes minutes, so the data lands after that game and is used on the next launch.
-Requires RIOT_API_KEY.
+Requires a Riot API key (set in the Settings panel).

 npm run harvest:benchmarks -- --championId 233 --tier GOLD --targetSamples 200

 Runs are rate-limited, checkpointed, and resumable (Ctrl+C and re-run).
-Output is src/shared/benchmarks/benchmarks.json.
+Default output is the seed at src/shared/benchmarks/benchmarks.json; --out/--checkpoint override the output and resume-checkpoint paths.

 Development